fwiller-git/TIMELAPSE-Tool-Docs/docs/source/index.rst

 * Blender 2.93 or above (older versions are not currently supported)

 .. attention::
    This addon has been developed for Windows devices and has not been tested on Mac OS.
-Linux should function, but it has not been tested extensively
+Linux should function, but it has not been tested thoroughly

 Contents